 A report from Statistics Canada in 2017 showed that for the first time the nation’s history, the number of seniors exceeded the number of children.
-According the report, nearly 17 percent of the nation’s population is 65 or older.
-Certain areas of the country, including provinces in Eastern Canada, are aging more rapidly than Western Canada.
+According to the report, nearly 17 percent of the nation’s population is 65 or older.
+Certain areas of the country, including provinces in Eastern Canada, are ageing more rapidly than Western Canada.

-In 2011, Statistics Canada reported 29 percent of Canadians belong to the Baby Boomer generation, born between 1946 and 1965.
+In 2011, Statistics Canada reported 29 percent of Canadians to belong to the Baby Boomer generation, born between 1946 and 1965.
 As the Baby Boomers continue to age, their ability to live independently in single-family homes will continue to deteriorate.
-Because of this, the demand for senior housing solutions is only expected to grow in coming years.
+Because of this, the demand for senior housing solutions is only expected to grow in the coming years.

 A primer on senior housing